fatmoose/portfolio/README.md

 - Fast loading times
 - SEO-friendly structure

-## 🔒 Security

-- Input validation on contact form
-- CSRF protection via Next.js
-- Environment variable protection
-- Safe email handling

 ## 🤝 Contributing

 Feel free to fork this project and customize it for your own portfolio.
-If you have suggestions for improvements, please open an issue or submit a pull request.

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

 ## 📞 Contact